GitHub Tutorial

 with GitHub.
 We will be using a single GitHub repository for our trestle authoring workspace and executing the trestlebot

 commands as GitHub actions.
 Note, each repo is intended to support authoring a single OSCAL model type (SSP, component definition, etc.).
-If authoring more than one, then a dedeicated repository should be used for each model.
+If authoring more than one OSCAL model type, then a dedicated repository should be used for each model.

 1. Prerequisites